Renu Khator: Research interest

 Khator has published five books as well as various chapters and articles on global public administration, environmental issues and South Asian politics.

 The University of Houston System

 As chancellor of the UH System, Khator oversees four institutions of higher learning serving close to 76,000 students.
-Composed of UH, UH-Downtown, UH-Clear Lake and UH-Victoria, the UH System has an annual budget over $1.8 billion and results in a $6 billion-plus impact on the Greater Houston area each year.
+Composed of UH, UH-Downtown, UH-Clear Lake and UH-Victoria, the UH System has an annual budget over $2.07 billion and results in a $6 billion-plus impact on the Greater Houston area each year.

 The University of Houston

 As president of the University of Houston, Khator is the CEO of the UH System flagship university.
-The oldest and largest institution in the UH System, UH enrolls approximately 47,000 students and awards over 11,000 degrees each year.
+The oldest and largest institution in the UH System, UH enrolls approximately 46,000 students and awards nearly 11,000 degrees each year.